 - You are married to a German citizen

 - They have parents with German citizenship, even if they live abroad.
-Of course, you only get BAföG if you want to study in Germany.
-In an international study, the corresponding regulations apply.
+Of course you will only get BAföG if you also want to study in Germany.
+When studying abroad, the corresponding regulations apply.

 - You come from an EU country and enjoy either a child's free movement or you have worked legally in Germany for at least six months before the start of your studies, you could support your education and can prove that this work was related to your studies.

-- You are not a German, but your father or / and your mother worked for at least three years in Germany for at least three years before beginning your studies.
+- You are not a German, but your father or / and your mother worked in Germany for at least three years within the last six years before starting your studies.
 Or you yourself have been working in Germany for five years before starting your studies - of course also subject to social insurance, ie you have paid health, pension and unemployment insurance.

 - Even if you or your parents have received a pension or unemployment allowance for which you previously had a claim, the prerequisites have been fulfilled if you have worked for at least six months under social insurance.